VL-ocean/winery/README.md

 1.  **Create a User Group:**

     -   Navigate to the IAM service and select "User Groups."
-    -   Click "Create New Group," and name it appropriately (e.g., `group-teacup-tales`).
+    -   Click "Create New Group," and name it appropriately (e.g., `group-wine-store`).
 2.  **Attach Policies to the Group:**

     -   Select the newly created group and go to the "Permissions" tab.